FrederikTobner/JANUS/Documentation/Core-Principles/Terminology.md

 > "The cheapest, fastest, and most reliable components are those that aren't there."
 > — *Gordon Bell*

-**Use the right damn words.** TinyOS uses explicit, hardware-aware terminology that reflects actual implementation, not fluffy abstractions.
+**Use precise terminology.** TinyOS uses explicit, hardware-aware terminology that reflects actual implementation rather than abstract concepts.

 If you call a hashtable a "map," you're hiding the implementation.
 If you call a character buffer a "string," you're importing assumptions from high-level languages. **Words matter.
 Use precise ones.**